Instrumental Variables (Boosted IV)

 causal_effect = (y_pred_plus - y_pred_base).mean()

-print(f"IV estimated causal effect of 1 year of education: {causal_effect:.4f}")
+print(f"IV estimated causal effect of 1 unit alcohol: {causal_effect:.4f}")

 3.1 Advanced: Interaction Constraints